Barry Gibb: Legacy

-Gibb was ranked by Q magazine at No. 38 on their list of '100 Greatest Singers' in 2007.
+In 2007 Gibb was ranked by Q magazine at No. 38 on its list of '100 Greatest Singers'.

 Gibb had a highly successful career as a member of the Bee Gees, a group near the top of the all-time top-sellers list.
 When the group was inducted into the Rock and Roll Hall of Fame in 1997, their citation read 'Only Elvis Presley, the Beatles, Michael Jackson, Garth Brooks and Paul McCartney have outsold the Bee Gees.'
 The trio's contribution to Saturday Night Fever pushed the film's soundtrack past the 50 million mark in sales.
 It reigned as the top-selling album until Michael Jackson's Thriller.
 They are the only group in pop history to write, produce and record six straight No. 1 hits.

-They have also had 16 Grammy nominations and nine Grammy wins.
+Grammy awards

+Between his work with the Bee Gees, as an individual artist, and as songwriter/producer, Gibb has six Grammy wins from 15 nominations, plus two honorary Grammy awards.

 The three Gibb brothers were appointed Commanders of the Order of the British Empire (CBE) in 2002.
 On 2 May 2004, Barry and Robin received their awards at Buckingham Palace, along with their nephew Adam, who collected the award on behalf of his father Maurice, who had died in January 2003.
 Gibb was also awarded a knighthood in the 2018 New Year Honours.
 He was also made an Honorary Companion of the Order of Australia on 27 January 2022 in the 2022 Special Honours for eminent service to the performing arts as a musician, songwriter and record producer, to the advancement of Australian music artists and to philanthropy.
+In 2023, He became a Kennedy Center Honoree for contributions to American culture & for being a "pop music pioneer".

 Gibb is also a prolific and successful songwriter and a fellow of the British Academy of Songwriters, Composers and Authors.
 In 1977, Gibb saw five of his songs simultaneously enter the Top Ten of the Billboard Hot 100 and, for one week in March, four of the top five songs were written by him.
 His songs were No. 1 for 27 out of 37 weeks from 24 December 1977 to 2 September 1978.
 Gibb also holds a very unusual record, in that he is the only songwriter in history to write four successive US No. 1 hits: in 1978, the Bee Gees' "Stayin' Alive" was replaced at number one by Andy's single, "Love Is Thicker Than Water", followed by the Bee Gees' "Night Fever" for their longest run, seven weeks.
 This was then replaced by the Bee Gee's "If I Can't Have You", recorded by Yvonne Elliman.
 He is the only male artist to have 10 songs on the 600 biggest songs of the Hot 100 Billboard in its history, having co-written, co-produced or performed them.